 RISE brought together administrators, faculty, and staff from each of the centers or offices that oversee HIPs to review existing research (from George D. Kuh and others) to identify the attributes of effective high-impact practices in general.
-This larger committee broke off into eight smaller teams, each of which was tasked with reviewing the research about a specific HIP, identifying best practices, and compiling a list of five attributes to include on the taxonomy (see fig. 2).
+This larger committee broke off into eight smaller teams, each tasked with reviewing the research about a specific HIP, identifying best practices, and compiling a list of five attributes to include on the taxonomy (see fig. 2).

 One challenge in the taxonomies project, which depends on faculty participation, was a worry from some faculty or staff that the taxonomies could be used to assess their teaching.
 To counteract this perception and foster faculty support, the eight taxonomy teams asked faculty to provide feedback and made sure to address that feedback in future revisions.

 Engaging faculty was easiest for practices centralized within a single program or office, like IUPUI’s themed learning communities (TLCs), which are cohorts of twenty-five first-year students who study together in a series of seminars and general education courses around a single theme.

 Each spring, learning community faculty gather together to plan their courses and activities for the fall.
 “I have them all in one room at the same time, which is a huge advantage in doing this work,” said Amy Powell, director of themed learning communities.
 “We were intentional about presenting the taxonomy as a draft, as a pilot, and that we wanted their feedback. . . .
 We took their feedback and then made significant changes.”